magpylib/magpylib/docs/examples/examples_02_paths.md

 (examples-assign-absolute-path)=
 ## Assigning absolute paths

-Absolute object paths are assigned at initialization or through the object properties:
+Absolute object paths are assigned at initialization or through the object properties.

 ```{code-cell} ipython3
 import numpy as np